We’ve got so many tomatoes this year that they are literally dropping off their vines!

 We’ve had a wonderful and BLESSED spring’s worth of rain and (until recently) we’ve received a nice weekly dose of summer water from the skies!
 Perfetto!
 None of our tomatoes cracked; none of them came down with any disease or pests . . . we’ve had just a perfect summer’s bounty of ruby-red tomatoes!

 Seriously, some of my family think that I’m just a nut-case with so many tomato plants that I plant every spring!
 But come winter, when all there is in the marketplace are those orange-ish, plastic, rubber tasting tomatoes . . . this is when I have the last laugh (but in a good way)!
 So come on over and I’ll open a jar of summer freshness to make your mouth water big time when it’s sub-zero temps outside!

 Today, I simply took some fresh chicken breasts, seasoned them lightly with freshly minced Italian herbs from my garden, then grilled them outside.
 Once grilled, I layered some garden-fresh tomato Bruschetta on top.
-I only use one Bruschetta recipe . . . the recipe shared from my sister-in-law.
-I LOVE her Bruschetta!
-Here’s her recipe that I’ve shared before on my blog (photo below) –>: Classic Bruschetta
+I only use my family’s Bruschetta recipe.
+I LOVE this Bruschetta!
+Here’s the recipe that I’ve shared before on my blog (photo below) –>: Classic Bruschetta

 One key thing to remember!
 Make your Bruschetta in advance so that all of those lovely fresh flavors marry together perfectly!
 Time is their advantage while you prep for your guests!